-• Constituents must be reported based on the alkyl chain length would need to be listed as separate constituents.

-- Linear and branched constituents should be reported separately (if relevant) - To the extent possible, each ethoxylation degree (per alcohol) should be identified and reported separately. - If it is not possible to identify and quantify all individual constituents present in the test material, grouping may be needed for example for constituents with higher ethoxylation degrees (EO 4+).
+- Constituents must be reported based on the alkyl chain length - Linear and branched constituents should be reported separately (if relevant) - To the extent possible, each ethoxylation degree (per alcohol) should be identified and reported separately. - If it is not possible to identify and quantify all individual constituents present in the test material, grouping may be needed for example for constituents with higher ethoxylation degrees (EO 4+).